Oysterville, Washington, United States of America: What to pack, what to wear, and when to go [2024]

 Voltage adapter

-A plug adapter that supports outlet types A and B. Make sure to find the necessary type.
-The vast majority of adapters that you can buy are just plugs and require your devices to convert the voltage themselves.
-If your devices can't do that they could get fried.
-This one works in most places.
+A plug adapter that supports outlet types A and B. Check that you choose the right type.
+A lot of adapters currently being sold are just plugs and require your electronics to convert the voltage themselves.
+If yours can't do that they could get destroyed.
+This one is sufficent for most places.

 Power bank for devices